-- (h) The simultaneous cremation of the human remains of more than one person within the same cremation chamber is forbidden.forbidden, provided that the following human remains may be cremated simultaneously upon the express written direction of the authorized agent: - (1) The human remains of multiple fetuses from the same mother and the same birth. - (2) The human remains of multiple persons up to the age of one year old from the same mother and the same birth.
+- (h) The simultaneous cremation of the human remains of more than one person within the same cremation chamber is forbidden.forbidden.forbidden, provided that the following human remains may be cremated simultaneously upon the express written direction of the authorized agent: - (1) The human remains of multiple fetuses from the same mother and the same birth. - (2) The human remains of multiple persons up to the age of one year old from the same mother and the same birth.

-1 SECTION 18.
+SECTION 18.
 G.S.
-90-210.132(a) reads as rewritten: 2 "(a) The By rule, the Board may set and collect fees not to-
+90-210.132(a) reads as rewritten:

-- "(a) The By rule, the Board may set and collect fees not to exceed the following amounts from crematory and hydrolysis licensees, crematory and hydrolysis manager permit holders, and applicants:applicants not to exceed the following amounts: - (1) Licensee application fee. .....\$400.00
+- "(a) The By rule, the Board may set and collect fees not to exceed the following amounts from crematory and hydrolysis licensees, crematory and hydrolysis manager permit holders, and applicants: applicants not to exceed the following amounts: - (1) Licensee application fee. \$400.00 (2) Annual renewal fee. \$150.00